loginom/loginom-help-en-omegat/data/processors/func/calc-func/model.md

 **AutoRegression(C, A0, X{t}, A1, X{t-1} ...)**

-* C - constant,
+* C - constant.
 * A0 ...
-An - regression coefficients,
+An - regression coefficients.
 * X(t) ...
 X(t-n) - series values.

-It is used for construction of the user model of the following autoregression type Prediction = С + A0 * X(t) + A1 * X(t-1) + ...
+It is used for construction of the user model of the following autoregression type:
+Prediction = С + A0 * X(t) + A1 * X(t-1) + ...

 ## ExpMovingAverage

 **ExpMovingAverage(X{t}, X{t-1} ...)**

-* Arguments - values of the numeric series
+* Arguments - values of the numeric series.

 It is used for construction of the user model of the exponentially smoothed moving average.